 granted 1 Pound 5 Shillings for convoy to that city by way of Glasgow.
 Perhaps he took up his old trade of tailor once again.
 By today’s standards he would have been a relatively

-young man of about 41 but it will always remain a mystery as to the exact toll his 21 years of service to the Crown may have taken on him.
+young man of about 41 but it will always remain a mystery as to the exact toll his 21 years of service to the Crown must have taken on him.

 |No. 1118 Private David Stewart, 1st Battalion, 71st (Highland Light Infantry) Regiment